As societal norms change, it is becoming increasingly common for parents to split up and for a single parent to take custody of the children.

 Keep Seeking Treatment

 Although there are more considerable barriers to treatment for single parents, there are ways to overcome each and every one of these, and all of this begins with being upfront about your addiction and facing it head-on.

 Doing nothing about a substance abuse problem means that the situation is just going to develop over time and get worse and worse until it is taken out of your hands.
 By making the decision that you want to get help and enter rehab for your addiction, you are taking the first step towards a better future.

 Cassiobury Court offers a range of treatment options dedicated to helping anyone to beat their addiction.
-We offer advice and support as well as rehab services, so just by calling 01923 369161 or texting HELP to 83222, you can get advice from a skilled professional on what your next move ought to be.
+We offer advice and support as well as rehab services, so just by contacting us on 01923 369161 or texting HELP to 83222, you can get advice from a skilled professional on what your next move ought to be.